Elphinstone Inlet: Geography

-The inlet is some 16 kilometres (9.9 miles) long and surrounded by cliffs 1,000 to 1,250 m (3,280 to 4,100 ft) high.
+The inlet is some 16 kilometres (9.9 miles) long and surrounded by fjord-like passages 1,000 to 1,250 m (3,280 to 4,100 ft) high.
 Situated at the edge of the Arabian tectonic plate, where the plate subducts beneath the Eurasian plate, Musandam is being pushed downwards at approximately 6 mm per year at its northernmost point.
 Although stories told locally of sailors diving into the sea to collect fresh water in leather bags have been ascribed to the unique geology of the area, undersea springs are common throughout the coast, fed by aquifers from the mountains.